 The application form has been broken down into a variety of questions and all of these questions must be answered before you submit your application.
 Calor will need to review and approve your application before it is made public on the website for voting.

-Once your project has passed the eligibility checker and has been approved by Calor, you are urged to rally up as many votes from supporters as you can.
+Once a project has passed the eligibility checker and has been approved by Calor, it is urged to rally up as many votes from its supporters as possible.

 The 20 projects in the £1,000 category and the 10 projects in both the £2,500 and £5,000 with the most votes will go through to the finals.

 Once voting opens, anyone who lives in the UK and registers on the Calor Rural Community Fund website can vote for projects – you don’t have to have submitted a project to vote.

 You'll get 10 votes, which you can use at any time during the voting phase of the competition.
 You can support as many projects as you like with your votes.
 Spread them around or use them all to support one project – it’s your choice.